jcarrascoa7/jcarrascoa7/README.md

 - 👨‍🎓 I'm studying software engineering at the Pontific Catholic University of Chile (PUC).
 - 💻 I've worked in some projects like [WEWOD](https://www.wewod.tk/)
-- 🎮 Currently learning VR development with Unity.
+- 🎮 Currently learning VR and MR development with Unity.

 ---
 ## My Stats :bar_chart: